preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 .. image:: publishing-channels.png

 + **Name**: Add a name for the promotion channel here.
 + **Posting rule**: You can choose that a teaser for a new page in this page collection should always be published in this promotion channel, or you can set up rules for publishing.
-More informatrion about this below.
+More information about this below.
 + **Type**: Can be Microsoft Teams, Viva Engage or Email.
 + **Group**: Select which group the promotion channel is tied to.
 If you selected Microsoft Teams, it's a list of Teams groups and so on.
 + **Channel**: For a Microsoft Teams group, several Teams channels can exist.
 Select channel here.
 (Not available for Viva Engage or Email).